 How to crack CAT QuantsAnisha Mukhija

 Quantitative Ability/Aptitude is the section that is feared most, by MBA Aspirants.
-Your answer to how to crack cat exam, is heavy based on this section.
+Your answer to how to crack cat exam is heavily based on this section.
 What the aspirants don’t understand, is that you don’t need to be good with numbers to crack Quant.
-You just need to be good with applying logic to the given question.
+You just need to be good at applying logic to the given question.